Gretl Braun: Early life

 Braun was the youngest of three daughters of school teacher Friedrich "Fritz" Braun and seamstress Franziska "Fanny" Kronberger.
-After dropping out of secondary school at the age of 16, she worked as a clerk for the photography company of Heinrich Hoffmann, the official photographer for the Nazi Party, who also employed her sister Eva.
+Starting in April 1931, she worked as a clerk for the photography company of Heinrich Hoffmann, the official photographer for the Nazi Party, who also employed her sister Eva.
+Gretl dropped out of secondary school at the age of 16.
 Hitler provided the sisters with a three-bedroom apartment in Munich in August 1935, and the next year with a villa in Bogenhausen.
 Their father was not pleased with this arrangement and wrote to Hitler to protest about it.
-The sisters were keen photographers; in 1943 Gretl attended the Bavarian State School of Photography.
+The sisters were keen photographers; in 1943 Gretl left Hoffman's studio and attended the Bavarian State School of Photography.